About

 Church Discipline

 We here at Heritage Christian Fellowship, in obedience to the rule of Jesus Christ, are committed to practicing church discipline.
 Jesus Christ commanded that all believers be given the privilege and responsibility of being disciplined if those believers are found to be in unrepentant sin.
 It is our firm commitment to honor Jesus Christ in seeking to win our brothers and sisters caught in unrepentant sin and to restore them to obedience to Christ and proper fellowship within the body of Christ.
 Upon refusal to listen to individual admonitions, we will seek to admonish individuals in the presence of two or three witnesses.
 If there is continued refusal to repent, we will seek to include the entire fellowship in the process of calling a believer to repentance.
 With continued refusal, we are committed to the final step of removing a person from fellowship, to be treated as an unbeliever, in hopes that so doing will cause the unrepentant to repent and be restored to fellowship.
 We are also committed to publicly dealing with public sins and to avoiding already divisive individuals who can seek to do harm to the local body of Christ.
-(Matthew 18:15-18; Romans 16:17; 1 Corinthains 5; 2 Thessalonians 2:6-14; 1 Timothy 5:19-22; Titus 3:10)
+(Matthew 18:15-18; Romans 16:17; 1 Corinthians 5; 2 Thessalonians 2:6-14; 1 Timothy 5:19-22; Titus 3:10)